How To Be More Fun

 Being more fun

 When I was trying to think up all the traits I've noticed that make people more fun, I realized they were all fairly vague and general.
 You'll see what I mean in a second.
 This vagueness means two things: First, as long as they're sticking to the very general principles, everyone can be fun in their own style.
 Your fun self can be a reflection of your normal self.

 Second, the principles are relative.
-What I mean is, one person can apply a principle at a low level of intensity and be fun in a subdued way, which their friends may enjoy more than someone who's really over the top.
+What I mean is, one person can apply them at a low level of intensity and be fun in a subdued way, which their friends may enjoy more than someone who's really over the top.
 Another person can apply the same principle in a more rowdy, energetic way.
 Sometimes I get this mental image of a "fun person" being a loud guy standing on a table with a beer in each hand.
 But I think that's just a particular flavor of being fun, which you'd have to be in a certain mindset to appreciate.
-You can also be fun in a more low key manner, and in a style other than "Hyper, drunken party animal".
+You can be fun in a more low key manner, and in a style other than "hyper, drunken party animal".

 However, even though I just wrote about how everyone can be fun in their own way, this article is still using a certain meaning of "fun", which involves having a wacky, entertaining, funny time with people.
 If someone were to say, "My idea of having fun is to take an afternoon to meditate in my garden", then this article won't line up with their use of the word.
 If it's not important to you to be more fun in the way the article is talking about, then it may not be something you need to read.

 In one way or another, fun people are often funny.
 Sometimes it's because they're purposely being a comedian and trying to make their friends laugh.
-With other people it's more that they have a naturally amusing personality, and can't help but be entertaining as they go about their lives.
+With others it's more that they have a naturally amusing personality, and can't help but be entertaining as they make conversation on any random topic.